thdillinger/Sonoff-Alexa/README.md

 # Sonoff-Alexa
-ESP8266 source for a ITEAD-Sonoff to connect directly with Alexa from Amazon.
+Alternate firmware for the ITEAD-Sonoff based on the Arduino port of ESP8266ESP8266 source for a ITEAD-Sonoff to connect directly with Alexa from Amazon.
+This source is a replacement for the ESP8266 based Sonoff devices.

-This is a replacement firmware (Arduino IDE with ESP8266 core needed) for the ESP8266 based Sonoff devices.
 Use it as a starting block for customizing your Sonoff.

 ## What's a "Sonoff"?
 Sonoff is just a small ESP8266 based module, that can toggle mains power on it's output.
 It has everything included in a nice plastic package.